 You Must Maintain 100% Responsibility for the Relationship

 Their imagination imploded and they simply lost it.
 I discovered they are human.
 Although I could see some of this beforehand and I questioned them about decisions (some poor quality clients for them) it wasn’t enough to get them back on track.
 They didn’t respect my thoughts on dream clients and poor clients will drag you to the bottom.

-They Think You’re a Leader
+Do They Think You’re a Leader?

 Clients view us as dominant leaders – authoritative, fearless and visionary.
 That’s why they’re hiring us and paying us big money.
 Yet when I saw that success was making them bored and ineffective, I failed to act and help them overcome their issues.
 I wasn’t the fearless leader after all.